fatlard1993/vanilla-bean-components/demo/README.md

 ## Development

-The demo server is also capable of being run in "dev mode" with hot reloads making it a great place to work on the components.

 `bun run dev`

+The demo server is also a great place to work on the components when run in "dev mode"; which adds hot reloading, component names as class names, and some additional log outputs.